maryclayton512/MentalHealthApp/README.md

 # MentalHealthApp
-Made with Angular, C#, and Golang
+Made with Angular, C#, and .NET